SuceurDeChoucroute/GG-CMS/README.md

 # GG-CMS [WIP]

 ### Presentation
-GG-CMS (temporary name) is a CMS for LAN organizers who want to have a real website to organize LAN without have to use Wordpress or other CMS who isn't made for this at first.
+GG-CMS (temporary name) is a CMS for LAN organizers who want to have a real website to organize LAN without having to use Wordpress or other CMS who isn't made for this at first.

 ### Technical
 GG-CMS is made with Laravel 5.8 and Vue 2.